 Judging of Clinics

-Student clinicians provide a presentation (5 to 7 minutes) of their table clinic in one of two categories — 'clinical application and techniques' or 'basic science and research' — to a panel of qualified judges.
+Student clinicians provide a presentation (5 to 7 minutes) in one of two categories — 'clinical application and techniques' or 'basic science and research' — to a panel of qualified judges.
 Students must identify the purpose of the study, provide background information, outline how the study was conducted, and report on the results of the study and its possible significance.

-Using established criteria, the judges evaluate the subject matter, presentation and table display of each clinician.
+Using established criteria, the judges evaluate the subject matter, oral presentation and visual presentation of each clinician.
 The judges then select a first and second prize winner among all competitors on a total point basis, regardless of category.

 Following the program, CDA and Dentsply Sirona host a reception in honour of all student clinicians participating in the program.
 The winners are announced during the Awards Reception.
 Dentsply Sirona provides all awards and prizes.
 This year, the CDA/Dentsply Sirona Awards Ceremony will be held on Thursday evening.

-The first prize is an expense-paid trip to the American Dental Association (ADA) Annual Session, where the student clinician will make his or her winning presentation on a non-competitive basis, as part of the ADA's scientific program.
+The first prize is an expense-paid trip to the American Association for Dental Research (AADR) Annual Meeting, where the student clinician will make his or her winning presentation on a non-competitive basis, as part of the AADR's scientific program.

 The second prize is $1000 cash.
 All participants receive a certificate of appreciation from CDA and Dentsply Sirona for their contribution to the table clinic program.